NobilityDeviant/ZenDownloader/README.md

 and then reopen it and you should be good to go.

+If there's a warning on top of IntelliJ to install Java accept it.

-Also if you want to make the `.deb` or the `.rpm` file, you need to install a couple extra things:
+If you want to make the `.deb` or the `.rpm` file, you need to install a couple extra things:

+Debian:

 `sudo apt-get install binutils`

 `sudo apt-get install fakeroot`

+Red Hat Enterprise:

+`sudo dnf install binutils`

+`sudo dnf install fakeroot`

+`sudo dnf install rpm-build`

 That's it!
 If you have any issues, please create an issue in Github and i'll get right on it.